 Punjab Traffic Police Challan Rates List

-Punjab Traffic Police Challan Rates List 2024 – RTO Fine
+Punjab Traffic Police Challan Rate List 2024 – RTO Fine

 With the introduction of the e-challan, the Punjab Traffic Police has become more active than ever before.
 Recently, the Government of India approved the Motor Vehicles Act 2019, which has been officially implemented all over India.
 After the amendment in The Motor Vehicles Act, a fine of lakhs can be imposed on individuals for breaching the traffic rules.
 The updated list of traffic rule violations has added more than 50 penalty details.